The Sacred Hawaiian Honu

-The Hawaiian green sea turtle gets its name from the color of its body fat, which is green as a result of algae it eats.
+The Hawaiian green sea turtle (honu) gets its name from the color of its body fat, which is green as a result of the algae it eats.
 Adults can weigh up to 500 pounds and are usually found near coral reefs and rocky shorelines where the "limu" algae is plentiful.
 Adult sea turtles eat only plants, while juveniles are carnivores, feeding on jellyfish and other invertebrates.

 Known as "honu" in Hawaii, green sea turtles are reptiles whose ancestors were land-dwellers during the time of the dinosaurs.
 Like other reptiles, the green sea turtle is cold-blooded, breathes air and has scales.
 And like other turtle species, it has a bony outer shell that covers the turtle's back and belly.
 However, the green sea turtle cannot retract its head and is specially adapted to ocean life.
 To keep salt from accumulating in their bodies, green sea turtles have developed a gland behind each eye that allows them to shed large "tears" of excess salt.

 Compared to land-dwelling turtles, the green sea turtle has a lighter and more streamlined shell and its front and rear legs have evolved into flippers that enable it to swim long distances.
 When the sea turtle is awake and active, it must swim to the surface every few minutes to breathe, but when still and sleeping it can remain underwater for upwards of two hours without breathing.